Irlandesee/rust/ownership/readme.md

 # OwnerShip
-In rust memory is managed through a system of ownership with a set of rulesthat the compiler checks at compile time.
+In rust memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.
 None of the ownership features slow down  the program while it is running.

 # The stack and the heap